zaproxy/zaproxy-website/site/content/blog/2022-03-29-portswigger-lab-brute-force-password-change/index.md

 The [PortSwigger WebSecurity Academy](https://portswigger.net/web-security) is a great way to learn more about web security, but not too surprisingly it is also intended as a showcase for Burp Suite.

-However you can of course use ZAP instead of Burp, even those labs which require Burp Pro.

-In this series of ZAP Blog posts I will show you how.
+However you can of course use ZAP instead of Burp, and in this series of ZAP Blog posts I will show you how.

 The first lab has the tag PRACTITIONER and you can find it [here](https://portswigger.net/web-security/authentication/other-mechanisms/lab-password-brute-force-via-password-change).
 I want to show you how to solve this lab using ZAP and specifically the [Fuzzer](/docs/desktop/addons/fuzzer/) tool.